peterholdsworth/js-object-mapper/README.md

 but embedded within several sub-maps in the output.
 We can move it from source into the context in the top level map, and move it from the context to the output in an embedded sub-map.)

 Context is indicated by a leading / in the field label of a move command.
+As following diagram illustrates:

 ![context-source-output](docs/js_object_mapper.png)